Engaging “About The Author” Examples (& How to Write Yours)

 - A story that keeps readers hooked

 Whether you’ve written your 50th book or your first, don’t let an average author bio be the reason people don’t pick it up to read it.
-And of course, if you don’t have a specular, engaging author website for your author about page online reach out to us.
+And of course, if you don’t have a spectacular, engaging author website for your author about page online reach out to us.
 We’d love to help create an engaging online experience for your readers.